Nottingham University Academy of Science and Technology: Buildings

 The academy is built on the former site of a fire station, on the A52 Clifton Boulevard in Dunkirk, Nottingham.
 It was designed by Bond Bryan Architects for BAM Construction.
 It has a gross internal floor area of 8,600 square metres and cost £10 million.
 It was completed in 2014.

 In addition to the standard features that one finds on a secondary school, there are specialist rooms provided for the STEM subjects.
 For mechanical engineering, there are workshops with CNC lathes, milling machines and routers.
 There are bench facilities for heat treatment, welding and brazing.
 For electronic engineering, there is printed circuit board production and assembly equipment.
 The building also houses industry standard test equipment.
 Software is available for virtual circuit simulation and testing.
 Process control engineering equipment allows training in hydraulic and pneumatic control systems.
 The ten dedicated science laboratories are to an industrial research standard.

 Across the site, there are 150 desktop PCs running Autodesk and Adobe software.
 Robotics is taught using Raspberry Pis and Lego Mindstorms.
 Programming is done in Python.

+March 2026 stabbing incident

+On the 5th of March 2026 a 15-year-old boy stabbed another 15-year-old boy at the site.
+The boy was charged with causing grievous bodily harm and two counts of possession of a knife on school premises.